githubusermb/simplewebsite/backend-java/README.md

 ## Deploying the Application

+### Using AWS SAM

-To deploy the application to AWS, run the following commands:
+To deploy the application using AWS SAM, run the following commands:

 ```bash
 cd infrastructure